Vaginal Complaints

 What is vaginal atrophy (vaginal dystrophy)?

-Vaginal atrophy refers to a regression of the vaginal wall to a thinner and smoother surface with reduced functionality.
+Vaginal atrophy refers to a shrinking of the vaginal wall to a thinner and smoother surface with reduced functionality.

-The deeper cause is usually the natural decline in estrogen after the last menstrual period (menopause), which leads to vulvovaginal atrophy in all women after menopause.
+The deeper cause is usually the natural drop in estrogen after the last menstrual bleeding (menopause), which leads to vulvovaginal thinning in all women after menopause.

 Hormonal change as a trigger?

-Since the described symptoms are caused by the natural decline in hormone levels during menopause, potentially every woman in this life stage is affected.
+Since the described symptoms are caused by the natural decline of hormone levels during the change of life, potentially every woman in this stage of life is affected.

 How do I recognize vaginal dryness?

-The diagnosis is made by the gynecologist.
-Other conditions that cause similar symptoms must be excluded.
+The diagnosis is made by the women's doctor.
+Other illnesses that cause similar symptoms must definitely be ruled out.
 These include fungal infections and various sexually transmitted diseases.

 The pH value of the vagina changes to a less acidic range of 6.0 to 8.0, and there is a shift in the vaginal flora towards more coliform bacteria.

-Vaginal thinning refers to a shrinking of the vaginal wall to a thinner and smoother surface with reduced functionality.
+Vaginal wasting refers to a shrinking of the vaginal wall to a thinner and smoother surface with reduced functionality.

-The underlying cause is usually the natural drop in oestrogen after the last menstrual bleeding (menopause), which leads to vulvovaginal thinning in all women after menopause, with typical complaints such as vaginal dryness and pain during intercourse (dyspareunia).
-Oestrogens are mainly produced in the ovaries and are important for maintaining blood flow, moisture (fluidity), and elasticity of the tissue in the vagina.
+The underlying cause is usually the natural drop in oestrogen after the last menstrual bleeding (menopause), which leads to vulvovaginal wasting in all women after menopause, with typical complaints such as vaginal dryness and pain during intercourse (dyspareunia).
+Oestrogens are mainly produced in the ovaries and are important for maintaining blood flow, moisture (fluidity), and the suppleness of the tissue in the vagina.

 Hormonal change as a trigger?